 I had CT/Angio of neck they found minimal aortic arch calcification, mild ectasia of the proximal left vertebral artery over a focal segment.

 vertebral artery.
-Outpouch measures 2 mm in width and 4 mm in length.
-Suspicious for an aneurysm.
+Outpouch measures 2 mm in width and 4 mm in length.suspicious for an aneurysm.
 What does it mean?

-My consultant said my right vertebral artery is narrower than the left one.
-But it is something I have been born with and it is not a problem.
+My consultant said my right vertebral artery is narrower than the left one. but it is something i have been born with and it is not a problem.

 See below: A vertebral artery is a small artery that comes of of the aorta (the biggest vessel in the body that takes oxygenated blood away form the heart to deliver to the rest of the body) to give blood to the vertebrae.
 There are two arteries , one right and one left until the aorta splits.
 Since the aorta runs right next to the vertebral column, they are very short. ...Read moreSee 2 more doctor answers